wernsey/skeem/Readme.md

   * [x] It now supports the `(define x (lambda args (display args)))` syntax.
   * [x] If I ever implement the `(x . y)` syntax, the `(arg1 arg2 . rest)` syntax should also be doable.
 * [x] Implement [dotted pairs](https://ds26gte.github.io/tyscheme/index-Z-H-4.html#node_sec_2.2.3)
+* [ ] What is the normal Scheme hash table structure?
+Maybe I can repurpose the `Env` objects for it.

 Here is the Awk script to renumber the tests in test/test.scm